mlz-ictrl/nicos/doc/source/setups.rst

 .. data:: datasinks

-   A list of names of "data sinks", i.e. special devices that process measured data.
-These devices must be defined somewhere in a ``devices`` dictionary and be of class :class:`nicos.core.data.DataSink` or a subclass.
+   A list of names of :ref:`data_sinks`, i.e. special devices that process measured data.
+These devices must be defined somewhere in a ``devices`` dictionary.

+   A 'data sink' could work as a data storage device, writing the measured data in a special format, which could be read by the data analysis software.

+   The other type of data sink is the support to transport the measured data to the different components of NICOS to display the data of the measurement.

 .. data:: notifiers